The Ultimate Holiday Breakup Survival Guide

 Emotional intelligence theory highlights that all emotions have functions and benefits, even the challenging ones.
 If you allow yourself the time and space to feel and validate all of your feelings — whether sadness, anger, or fear — gradually, the intensity of these emotions will dissolve, lessening their grip over time.

 Each emotion, including the difficult ones, serves a purpose.
 For instance, sadness can deepen our connection with ourselves and foster a profound connection with others when we receive support.
-Resist the urge to cope through overeating or overdrinking, as these actions merely mask feelings without addressing the underlying causes.
+Resist the urge to cope through unhealthy habits, as these tendancies merely mask feelings without addressing the underlying causes.

 PRACTICE: SET A TIMER — If it's hard to be with your emotions, try this simple exercise.
 Set a timer for 10-20 minutes, dedicating this time to engage with all your emotions fully.
 Whether through journaling, wallowing in your feelings, crying, or simply resting, immerse yourself in the experience.
 Let your thoughts and feelings flow through you.
-When the timer concludes, take three cleansing deep breaths, intentionally releasing the difficult emotions.
+When the timer concludes, take three cleansing deep breaths (long inhale, and exhale), intentionally releasing the difficult emotions.
 Then, carry on with your day.

 10. Give Back

-It's natural to get stuck in your own narrative during heartbreak, fixating on personal struggles.
+It's natural to get stuck in your own narrative during heartbreak, ruminating on personal struggles.

 One of the most impactful and underrated practices for heartbreak recovery is to get in the spirit of giving back and engaging in activities beyond oneself.